mhinz/vim-startify/README.md

-_1)_ If you start Vim without giving any filenames to it (or pipe stuff to it so it reads from STDIN), startify will show a small but pretty start screen which shows recently used files and sessions by default.
+_1)_ If you start Vim without giving any filenames to it (or pipe stuff to it so it reads from STDIN), startify will show a small but pretty start screen which shows recently used files (using viminfo) and sessions by default.

    Additionally, you can define bookmarks, thus entries for files that always should be available in the start screen.